mapbender/mapbender-documentation/en/installation/installation_symfony.rst

 Installation of Mapbender using Symfony built-in webserver
 ##########################################################

-Mapbender is built on the `Symfony <http://symfony.com/>`_ Framework and therefore can make use of the `Symfony built-in webserver <http://symfony.com/doc/current/cookbook/web_server/built_in.html>`_.
+Mapbender is built on the `Symfony <http://symfony.com/>`_ Framework and therefore can make use of the `Symfony CLI developer tool <https://symfony.com/download>`_, which needs to be installed first.
 This setup allows a quick test of Mapbender without an integration into an external webserver.

 .. hint:: The use of the Symfony built-in webserver is not suitable for production environments.